 Great Nicobar Island — the largest island of the Nicobar Islands

 The largest island in India, Great Nicobar Island has crystal clear sea waters so that you can enjoy a dip here.
-The exotic flora and fauna is a treat for the eyes of the on-looker.
+The exotic flora and fauna are a treat for the eyes of the on-looker.
 This place is perfect for both, honeymooning as well as a family vacation.
-This island is home to Shompen tribe, which is one of the oldest tribes of the world.
+This island is home to the Shompen tribe, which is one of the oldest tribes in the world.

 - Attractions: Great Nicobar Biosphere Reserve, Campbell Bay for wildlife photography, and Indira Point.